MedusaRE/Medusa/README.md

 such as reverse engineering, analysis, emulation, development, debugging, and other similar tasks.

-All current software research tools have their own problems: Medusa is meant to solve these issues.
+All current software research tools have their own problems &mdash; Medusa is meant to solve these issues.

 Medusa is mainly written in C/[C++](https://www.isocpp.org), with some tools for developing Medusa written in [Python](https://python.org),